Lee Jun-seok: Leader of the People Power Party (2021–2022)

 In 2021, Lee ran for the election to select the leader of the People Power Party.
-He became popular in the 20s and 30s due to his opposing stance against political correctness such as "faux feminism," introducing reforms supporting meritocracy rather than outright equality of outcome.
-Rather than relying on traditional campaign methods, Lee emphasized direct engagement with the public, eschewing a formal campaign office and instead traveling by subway with a minimal team to convey transparency and relatability.
+He became popular with people in their 20s and 30s due to his opposing stance against political correctness such as "faux feminism," introducing reforms supporting meritocracy rather than outright equality of outcome.
+Rather than relying on traditional campaign methods, Lee emphasized direct engagement with the public, eschewing a formal campaign office and instead travelling by subway with a minimal team to convey transparency and relatability.
 Lee lost the partial election to Na Kyung-won, but won the main election, recording 43.82 percent (93,390 votes) including votes from the Public Opinion Poll.
 As a result, Lee was elected as the leader of the PPP, the youngest to represent the main conservative bloc in Korean political history.

 Lee has a negative stance on affirmative action.
 He is rated as having idaenam as his main support.

 Under Lee's leadership, the PPP won the 2022 presidential election, with Yoon Suk Yeol narrowly defeating Lee Jae-myung of the Democratic Party with 48.56% of the vote.
 In the local elections held in June of the same year, the PPP secured 12 out of 17 mayoral and gubernatorial posts nationwide.

 Conflicts with Yoon Suk Yeol

-On November 29, 2021, Lee posted a Facebook post saying, "If that is the case, this is it," with another post showing a text emoji of a smiling face and a thumbs-down gesture and has refused to answer on the phone and has been avoiding the press until December 3.
+On 29 November 2021, Lee posted a Facebook post saying, "If that is the case, this is it," with another post showing a text emoji of a smiling face and a thumbs-down gesture and has refused to answer on the phone and has been avoiding the press until December 3.
 The move was considered to be a protest against Yoon Suk Yeol ignoring him as leader of the party.
-The feud was resolved by their meeting in Ulsan on December 3.
+The feud was resolved by their meeting in Ulsan on 3 December.